wardvisual/microservices-nestjs/README.md

 ## Usage

 The application provides two services: `admin` and `user`. `admin` is responsible for sending messages to `user` via a RabbitMQ message queue.
-`admin` uses MySQL as its database and `user` uses MongoDB as its database.

 You can test the communication between the services by sending a message to `admin` and observing the message being received by `user`.

 ## Note